TheRiddler401/DECO3500-Mental-Wealth/README.md

 * Aim for no more than 1,000 words plus images.
 References not included in count.
 Reference in any style, but be consistent.

+Your Github main readme.md page must include:
+* A link to your working prototype,
+* Any additional promotional material you have developed,
+* Process documentation.
+(Hyperlink to pages of the Wiki)
+* Promotional material may be embedded within your readme file.

 EVERYTHING BELOW HERE IS TO STAY

 ***